-The grass is always greener on the other side, unless you’re on Koh Adang.
+The grass is always greener on the other side unless you’re on Koh Adang.
 This is about as green as it gets.

 Where is Koh Adang?

-What to do on Koh Adang
+Things to do on Koh Adang

-Explore the Beach
+Explore the Southern Beach

 The west end of the beach has the entrance to the hidden jungle trail for the Pirate’s Waterfall.
 The east end of the beach has a rocky shoreline which makes for a fantastic sunrise viewing point.